Official Manual

 Ace of SpadesA or 1REPRIEVEAt the start of your turn you may play the Ace to skip the Haunting phase (you do not Burn this turn); you then Draw and perform the Ritual as normal.

 3 of Spades3SCAREChoose a neighbour.
-They shuffle their hand and blindly discard 2 cards to The Dark (The Sadist: 3 cards to The Dark; you pick which).
+They shuffle their hand and blindly discard 2 cards to The Dark.

-6 of Spades6SIGHTChoose a neighbour; view their hand and take one card of your choice to your hand.
-The Watcher: view both neighbours’ hands and take 2 cards from either (or one from each).
-The Extortioner: take 2 cards instead of 1.
+6 of Spades6SIGHTChoose a neighbour; view their hand and take two cards of your choice to your hand.

-7 of Spades7CLEANSEDestroy 1 ghost from your Shadow (to the top of The Dark, or to the bottom of your Candle if Siphon: your 7’s suit matches the ghost’s suit; cannot be Siphoned).
+7 of Spades7CLEANSEBanish 1 ghost from your Shadow (to the top of The Dark, or to the bottom of your Candle if Siphon: your 7’s suit matches the ghost’s suit; cannot be Siphoned).

 8 of Spades8RECALLTake a ghost from any Shadow and add it to your hand.

-9 of Spades9POSSESSMove a ghost from your Shadow to a neighbour's Shadow (The Occultist: any player's Shadow).
+9 of Spades9POSSESSMove a ghost from your Shadow to a neighbour's Shadow.

 10 of Spades10REKINDLETake the top 3 cards from The Dark, add them to your Candle, then shuffle your Candle.